MLH-Fellowship/fresh-bites/documentation.md

     }
     return redirect("/")`

-# login route, returns the auth0 object via the callback route
+This is the login route, returns the auth0 object via the callback route

 `@app.route("/login")
 def login():
     return auth0.authorize_redirect(redirect_uri="https://fresh-bites.tech/callback")`

-# This object makes sure that a user is logged in to their account
-# if not in session, user is redirected to the login page
+This object makes sure that a user is logged in to their account if not in session, user is redirected to the login page

 `def requires_auth(f):
     @wraps(f)